 Changes in residency, prior to the school year commencing, will not affect placement in the program.
 All registrations taken after registration opens will be accepted in the order that they are received.
 Registration by proxy will be permitted.

 Children registered in the 3-year-old am program are guaranteed a spot in the subsequent 4-year-old am program the next school year.
 Parents must get their child’s registration in before open registration begins or the spot can not be guaranteed.

 Children registered in the 3/4-year-old pm program are guaranteed a spot in the subsequent 3/4-year-old pm program the next school year.
 Parents must get their child’s registration in before open registration begins or the spot can not be guaranteed.

 4-Year-old Program Specifics

-> - Children must be four years of age by March 1st, of the school year they will be attending.
+- Children must be four years of age by January 1, 2020.
 This is the current entry deadline for the school system.

-> 3-Year-old Program Specifics
+3-Year-old Program Specifics